Ways to share

 What were the successes?

 - Creativity and enthusiasm in creating new safe spaces.
+These spaces have been used as examples for other schools and settings.

 - Supported the lead through the resilience toolkit, and full attendance at workshops.